Elias Díaz Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 6.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.
+- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in the league.

-- The Nationals have a 5.67 team ERA that ranks 24th across all MLB pitching staffs.
+- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.08).

-- Nationals pitchers combine to give up 13 total home runs at a clip of 2.2 per game (fourth-most in baseball).
+- Nationals pitchers combine to allow 13 total home runs at a rate of 1.9 per game (fifth-most in the league).

-- The Nationals will look to Gray (0-1) in his second start this season.
+- Gore (1-0) gets the starting nod for the Nationals, his second of the season.

-- The right-hander last appeared on Saturday against the Atlanta Braves, when he threw five innings, allowing five earned runs while giving up seven hits.
+- The lefty last appeared on Sunday against the Atlanta Braves, when he threw 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.